vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/TTL.md

 - The `ttl_duration` is set in seconds and ranges from 0 to max(int64).
 If it is set to 0, the vertex properties of this tag does not expire.

-- If TTL is set, when the sum of the `ttl_col` and the `ttl_duration` is less than the current time, we consider the vertex properties of this tag as expired after the specified seconds configured by `ttl_duration` has passed since the `ttl_col` field value.
+- If TTL is set, when the sum of the `ttl_col` and the `ttl_duration` is less than the current time, we consider the vertex properties of this tag as expired in the specified seconds configured by `ttl_duration` has passed since the `ttl_col` field value.

 - When the vertex has multiple tags, the TTL of each tag is processed separately.